 Russian sanctions could be lifted after invading forces withdrawn, Truss says

-The Foreign Secretary said a ‘full ceasefire and withdrawal’ in Ukraine and commitment to ‘no further aggression’ would be required.
+Foreign secretary says ceasefire, withdrawal and commitment to ‘no further aggression’ required

 Sanctions against Russian oligarchs, banks and businesses could be lifted if Vladimir Putin ends his invasion of Ukraine and commits to “no further aggression”, Liz Truss has said.